1.8 Cross-border cooperation

 Local authorities also undertake action targeting youth, in particular in the regions that encourage French youth’s international commitment through international cooperation agreements.

-the Delegation for the external action of local authorities of the Ministry in charge of Foreign Affairs, in partnership with the Ministry in charge of agriculture and the Ministry of National Education and Youth, has launched since 2015 an annual "Youth and European and International Mobility" call for projects aimed at local authorities such as municipalities, wishing to involve young people in decentralized cooperation projects.
+The Delegation for the external action of local authorities of the Ministry in charge of Foreign Affairs, in partnership with the Ministry in charge of agriculture and the Ministry of National Education and Youth, has launched since 2015 an annual "Youth and European and International Mobility" call for projects aimed at local authorities such as municipalities, wishing to involve young people in decentralized cooperation projects.

 At regional level, Regions also have a range of aids to mobility on offer to young people (apprentices, upper secondary and university students, and jobseekers).
 They enable beneficiaries to set up projects in "southern countries" or go on language study stays there to round out their training.
 Some regions have their own European and international mobility platforms (e.g. Nouvelle-Aquitaine ; Bretagne) bringing together international mobility developers from NGOs, local authorities and government departments tasked with promoting French youth mobility on the international scene.